Kitchen Sink Styles For Your Dream Kitchen

 2. Choose the Strength of Cast Iron

-Aesthetically, cast iron sinks can be manufactured in a broad range of styles and finishes which make it a flexible and stylish option.
+Aesthetically, cast iron sinks can be manufactured in a broad range of styles and finishes which makes them a flexible and stylish option.

 However, note that cast iron is extremely heavy and therefore, it is a more expensive option.
 Much like stainless steel sinks, cast iron sinks are heat resistant, but due to the porcelain finish, they can be damaged by sharp impacts.
 As well, aggressive cleaning products can and will dull the surface of a cast iron sink.

-You can get your kitchen sink in single bowl, double bowl, or triple bowl layout.
+You can get your kitchen sink in a single-bowl, double-bowl, or triple-bowl layout.
 Double bowl sinks are the most popular option when clients design their dream kitchens.
 Nonetheless, a single bowl sink gives you more space when you’re trying to maneuver through your kitchen, especially if your kitchen space is limited as in most apartments.